-There are also only two plans, with features varying quite significantly between the two.
+One of the top complaints among IdentityForce users is that there are also only two plans, with features varying quite significantly between the two.
 A number of users and prospective users have said they would prefer a third plan that offers features and pricing that sits somewhere in the middle of the two plans currently offered.

+It can be difficult to determine exactly which identity theft protection service is best for your family.
+Identity Guard vs. Lifelock, LifeLock vs. Experian, or another identity theft protection service entirely?
+Which should you choose?
 It really depends on the service.
 Each identity theft protection company offers pros and cons, so it depends on what you are looking for.
 Here are some of the pros for each service:

 IdentityForce offers a great add-on to their standard service for your children.
 Child Watch monitors your child’s information for fraud or identity theft, and also offers the same $1 million in insurance that you get with the standard plan.
 For only $2.75/month for an add-on, it’s a pretty good deal.